Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 early.
 Otherwise, they might find themselves in the situation that the auction was determined to have ended before they even bid.

-## AXIASolar Implementation
+## AXIACoin Implementation

-AXIASolar will use a _random beacon_ based on the VRF that's used also in other places of the protocol.
+AXIACoin will use a _random beacon_ based on the VRF that's used also in other places of the protocol.
 The VRF will provide the base of the randomness, which will retroactively determine the end-time of the auction.

 The slot durations are capped to {{ axiasolar: 2 years and divided into 3-month periods :axiasolar }}
 {{ axialunar: 1 year and divided into 6-week periods :axialunar }}; Parachains may lease a slot for any combination of periods of the slot duration.
-Parachains may lease more than one slot over time, meaning that they could extend their lease to AXIASolar past the maximum duration by leasing a contiguous slot.
+Parachains may lease more than one slot over time, meaning that they could extend their lease to AXIACoin past the maximum duration by leasing a contiguous slot.

 > Note: Individual parachain slots are fungible.
 This means that parachains do not need to always